 Retirement benefits costs are actuarially determined using the projected unit credit method.
-The projected unit credit method considers each period of service as giving rise to an additional unit of benefit entitlement and measures each unit separately to build up the final obligation.
-Upon introduction of a new plan or improvement of an existing plan, past service costs are recognized in profit or loss in the period they occur.
-Actuarial gain and losses are recognized in OCI.
+This method considers each period of service as giving rise to an additional unit of benefit entitlement and measures each separately to build up the final obligation.
+Retirement benefit costs comprise the following: